Storeys/stories of Ernö Goldfinger's Balfron Tower: archival investigations from a contested site

 Chelsea Arts Club Trust/Barry Flanagan Award for PhD study

 Since 2012, James's archival research project has been located at Balfron Tower, the local authority housing estate designed by Hungarian Architect Ernö Goldfinger.
-Goldfinger named the tower after the village in Scotland in connection with the local Scottish community of Poplar, East London, in 1968.
+According to a press release published by the Greater London Council (GLC) in 1968, the name perpetuates Scottish associations with the area.

 The title refers to the 26 storeys of Balfron Tower and the stories of its narrative.
 No storey/story will be privileged over another.
 The project draws on many voices in order to undermine the authority associated with the privileging of a singular reading of the archive.
 Instead a horizontal methodology will be used in practice and research.